Starting Over

 I’ve always been someone who likes to stay busy, and it has been no different living here.
-I’ve been doing Oztag, league, union, AFL, Pilates, gym, dance, wind band, and don’t get me started on that one time I randomly turned up to a Muay Thai open sparring class.
-Someone once told me I’m like that kid at school that does every single extra-curricular activity possible.
+I’ve been playing oztag, rugby league, rugby union, AFL, and going to pilates, the gym, dance classes, wind band and, for reasons still unclear, a random Muay Thai open sparring session.
+Someone once told me I’m like the kid at school who signs up for every extracurricular activity going, and honestly, they’re probably not wrong.

-But beyond loving sports and throwing myself into as many things as I can, one of the main reasons for joining all these groups was as a way to make friends.
+But beyond loving sports and throwing myself into as many things as I can, one of the main reasons for joining all these groups was as a way of making friends.
 I knew making friends as an adult would be hard, but I don’t think I fully appreciated how difficult it would be until I had to go through it.

 I recently listened to an episode on the podcast Great Company hosted by Jamie Laing where he interviewed Alain de Botton, an incredible author and public speaker (if you haven’t read or seen any of his work then I would highly recommend you check him out).
 The episode was titled “Why Making Friends as an Adult Feels Impossible (But Isn’t).”
 No prizes here for guessing why I wanted to listen to this.
 They spoke about how in our society, people don’t understand how to have deep friendships, and how we need to be more honest with ourselves.